Understanding and Mitigating Errors of LLM-Generated RTL Code: Experiments

 Subsequently, we investigated the effectiveness of error correction across different error categories, based on 243 erroneous RTL designs generated by the three different LLMs above.
 The correction outcomes for each error category are summarized in Table~\ref{tab:fix_study}.

-It can be observed that for cases of Insufficient Knowledge of Specialized RTL Programming, the repair results are notably effective, with GPT-4 Turbo successfully fixing 87.5\% of design failures caused by this issue.
-Regarding Insufficient Understanding of Circuit Concepts, all three models achieved repairs for approximately 20 faulty designs by incorporating additional external knowledge entries.
-When user descriptions are ambiguous, the framework can still rectify a subset of resulting errors, contributing to more robust code generation.
-For Misinterpretation of Multimodal Data, our method consistently repaired around 18 error-inducing designs across all three LLMs.
-In long-context scenarios, Qwen-Coder-32B-Instruction repaired one design, while GPT-3.5 Turbo and GPT-4 Turbo each fixed approximately five designs, indicating that general-purpose LLMs represented by the GPT series may demonstrate better long-context handling capabilities than specifically trained smaller models.
+It can be observed that for cases of Insufficient Knowledge of Specialized RTL Programming, the repair results are notably effective, On all models, this method can fix over 60\% of such incorrectly designed cases.
+When user descriptions are ambiguous, the framework can still rectify a subset of resulting errors, contributing to more robust code generation. {For Misinterpretation of Multimodal Data, our framework can fix more than 13 incorrectly designed cases on all models except \textit{Deepseek-v3.2-Speciale}.
+Similarly, for Insufficient Understanding of Circuit Concepts, our framework can fix over 16 incorrectly designed cases caused by this issue.
+Furthermore, in complex long-context scenarios, it can be observed that when our framework is based on general-purpose LLMs, its repair performance is better compared to code-specific LLMs—it can fix over 40\% of the designs with faults caused by this scenario.}

 We have found that complex design concepts combining multiple knowledge components, such as the gshare branch predictor with multiple design considerations, cannot guarantee correct RTL generation based solely on RAG.
 Similarly, problems like Prob093\_ece241\_2014\_q3—which require implementing a given K-map logic function using a 4-to-1 multiplexer and minimal 2-to-1 multiplexers—demand deeper multimodal data understanding to meet complex design constraints, and intermediate representation remains limited in such cases.
 Additionally, LLMs' lack of detailed long-context understanding further limits the correctness of RTL generation.
 Enhancing LLMs' understanding and analytical capabilities for such scenarios represents a key challenge and future research direction.